linagora/openpaas-esn/README.md

 5. Install the npm dependencies (as an administrator)

         npm install -g mocha grunt-cli bower karma-cli

 6. Install the gjslint dependency (as an administrator)

         easy_install http://closure-linter.googlecode.com/files/closure_linter-latest.tar.gz

     more informations [can be found here](https://developers.google.com/closure/utilities/docs/linter_howto)

 7. Go into the project directory and install project dependencies (not as an administrator)

         cd rse
         npm install

+If you have any problem relating to `node-canvas` during the dependencies installation, make sure your system has installed [Cairo](http://cairographics.org/).
+Documentation [can be found here](https://github.com/Automattic/node-canvas).

 Testing
 -------